Vlsir/Hdl21Schematics/readme.md

 [Schematics](https://en.wikipedia.org/wiki/Circuit_diagram) are graphical representations of electronic circuits.
 In integrated circuit (IC, silicon, chip) design they the _lingua franca_ for analog circuits, and also commonly used for transistor-level digital circuits.

-In short: schematics are two things -
+In short: a schematic is two things -

 1. A Circuit
 2. A Picture